cockroachdb/docs/v22.2/joins.md

 1. CockroachDB takes one row from each table and compares them.
     - For inner joins:
         - If the rows are equal, CockroachDB returns the rows.
-        - If there are multiple matches, the cartesian product of the matches is returned.
+        - If there are multiple matches, the Cartesian product of the matches is returned.
         - If the rows are not equal, CockroachDB discards the lower-value row and repeats the process with the next row until all rows are processed.
     - For outer joins:
         - If the rows are equal, CockroachDB returns the rows.
-        - If there are multiple matches, the cartesian product of the matches is returned.
+        - If there are multiple matches, the Cartesian product of the matches is returned.
         - If the rows are not equal, CockroachDB returns `NULL` for the non-matching column and repeats the process with the next row until all rows are processed.

 ### Hash joins